 Creating and running an online store is a great challenge that takes massive effort and therefore, choosing the wrong platform could damage your operation right from its beginning.
 Especially when there are deep discussions about WooCommerce Vs Shopify, it’s perfectly normal to get confused while understanding your requirements and selecting the most suitable eCommerce platform.

-WooCommerce and Shopify
+WooCommerce vs Shopify 2022

 What is Shopify?

 Shopify is of Canadian origin and has more than 1 million merchants and offers a host of up-to-date features, thanks to the regular updates.

 Shopify is an all-in-one solution that enables you to create an online store, manage your products, and handle payments using a single service.
 It is effortless to build an online store from scratch and it particularly caters to beginners with limited or zero coding skills.
 Shopify is a purely intuitive platform and sets the benchmark to all the other platforms in the current ecommerce industry.

 WooCommerce is an open-source solution built on top of WordPress, which supercharges the Content Management System (CMS) and enables you to run an online store using the platform you know and love.

 WooCommerce plugin turns your WordPress website into a fully functional eCommerce store with additional features such as payment gateways.
 All you have to do is to install the WooCommerce plugin on your WordPress and your store will be up and running.

 Features such as user-friendliness, powerful features, and unlimited customization options make WooCommerce unique.

 Both WooCommerce and Shopify have attractive steady growth, with Shopify appearing to be slightly ahead of WooCommerce.
 Let’s get into a detailed review between Shopify and WooCommerce.